Information for Physicians

 - Check the correct time frame box for the patient.
 It may be up to 12 months, or less depending on your determination for the patient.

 - Fully fill out all physician information.
 Do not leave any portion blank.

 - The patient’s parent/guardian must sign the form if the patient is a minor.

 Q. What are the qualifying conditions?

 - The form has a complete list of the qualifying conditions.

-- No other conditions are approved at this time.(New conditions are added by rule change of the Arkansas Board of Health)
+- No other conditions are approved at this time.(New conditions are added through a petition process)